jakubzapletal/bank-statements/README.md

 This behaviour ensures the **same approach to the parsing and results for all parsers**.

-All abstract classes and standard classes are easily extendable, allowing implement parsing process of any data.
+All abstract classes and standard classes are **easily extendable**, allowing implement parsing process of any data.

 The basic statement class: